quii/emacs.d/README.md

     go get -u github.com/dougm/goflymake
     go get -u github.com/nsf/gocode
     go get github.com/rogpeppe/godef
+    go get golang.org/x/tools/cmd/oracle

 This does gofmt on save and lots of other nice stuff like `M-x go-play-buffer` to copy buffer to the playground, `C-c C-j` to jump to definition `C-c C-d` to see a function's signature `C-c C-a` to add imports

+To compile do `C-c p c`.

+To see callers of a function do

+`M-x go-oracle-set-scope`

+e.g. github.com/quii/blog

+And then on any symbol you can find callers with `M-x go-oracle-callers`

+You can also safely rename symbols with `M-x go-rename`